Is Rocket League Dying? | What’s The Rocket League Player Count in 2022?

 The question of ‘is Rocket League dying’ is getting asked more and more these days.
 If you play Rocket League then you might know that the popularity of the game has dropped since the initial free-to-play spike in September 2020.
-This has led to lots of and frequent discussion about what can be done to revitalise the playerbase.
+This has led to lots of and frequent discussions about what can be done to revitalise the playerbase.

-At some point it needs to be addressed by Psyonix.
+At some point, it needs to be addressed by Psyonix.
 They are likely aware of this and working on ideas as the game is not going anywhere.
 However, the question as to what those changes might entail is still very much shrouded in mystery.
-That hasn’t stopped the community coming up with their own suggestions of course.
+That hasn’t stopped the community from coming up with their own suggestions of course.

 Many content creators have been worried about Rocket League viewership in general all across the board.
-Understandably many are concerned about their livelihood being dependent on a game in decline.
+Understandably many are concerned about their livelihood is dependent on a game in decline.
 But what about the Esport?
 Rocket League tournaments have experienced good and many plaudits over the past few years.

 From the lows of RLCS Season 1’s approximate 50,000 concurrent viewer peak, the premier Rocket League tournament has grown, reaching its peak at the Season 8 World Championship with a count of 280,495 viewers as per Esports Charts.
 Since then those numbers have not been achieved, understandably so in that Season 8 was the final season before the onset of the global pandemic.

 Hopes have been up for this RLCS 2021-2022 season, with Psyonix announcing in September 2021 the highly-anticipated major expansion.
 This saw three new regions added to the global circuit (MENA, APAC North and APAC South) as well as support for Sub-Saharan Africa.
 The RLCS prize pool also grew to accommodate this by a further 6 million dollars.
 Even the Rocket League betting scene is on a sharp rise.